Talend/component-runtime/CONTRIBUTING.md

 - the expected behavior
 - the encountered behavior
 - the steps to let them reproduce the issue.
-- (if you can) push on github a small project reproducing the issue (with a failling unit test), it will increase a lot the resolution speed.
+- (if you can) push on github a small project reproducing the issue (with a failing unit test), it will increase a lot the resolution speed.

 ### Suggesting Enhancements